Public responds to latest updates on Sucette Harbor development

 MANDEVILLE, La.
 (WGNO) — Mandeville City Council members and residents gathered for a special meeting to discuss the latest plans for the Sucette Harbor project.

-Barbara Muller: “I’m hoping to find out that they have decided that the people in Mandeville don’t need this, and we don’t want it.”
+Barbara Muller said, “I’m hoping to find out that they have decided that the people in Mandeville don’t need this, and we don’t want it.”

 These new plans include eliminating 55,000 feet of the active adult complex, which does away with 23 apartments and adds more parking spaces.